PrathamGupta06/cbse-results-analyzer/README.md

 5. Open the terminal in the extracted folder and run `pip install -r requirements.txt`
 6. Run `main.py`
     * Enter the file name
-    * Enter the output file name.. make sure to enter .xlsx in after the file name
+    * Enter the output file name.Make sure to enter .xlsx in after the file name
-    * Enter the mode i.e the class.
+    * Enter the mode i.e. the class.
 It can accept only two values i.e. `12th` and `10th`
     * Exported File will automatically Launch.

 ## You can run the program again for another class